Tennessee Eviction Laws: The TN Eviction Process

 - Eviction laws in Tennessee require giving written notice of the tenant’s breach – you can’t just tell them orally (sometimes called eviction letters, but legally it’s a notice).
 One sure-fire method is to post the notice to the door.
 Yes, you actually tape a notice to the door.
 I know, that sounds odd, as the wind might blow it off, or a prankster take it off, or any number of things theoretically could happen and the tenant claim they never saw it (which many of them do, even when they know good and well they saw it, or were personally served).
 However, forcible entry and detainer is technically a suit in rem (latin for “against the thing” – in this case to regain possession of the rental property) rather than a suit in personam (“against the person”), so posting front door notice customary, (and you can always deliver the notice in duplicate by other means as a backup).
 The reason is the issue in a forcible entry and detainer suit is possession of the property (it’s not a money suit; in Tennessee you have to file a separate action to get the money the tenant owes you), so that makes it in rem.
 As an added protection, we take a time-stamped picture of the notice on the door, but our testimony that notice was posted has always sufficed.
 One benefit of posting to the door is psychological; if a tenant knows a notice gets posted on their door for the world to see when the rent is late that can be a bit of a motivator.

-- You must have the correct length of time on the Tennessee eviction notices.
-Tennessee eviction laws allow a breach notice to be as short as fourteen days, but only if this is in writing in your lease and URLTA is different
+- You must have the correct length of time on the eviction notice.
+Tennessee law allows a breach notice to be as short as fourteen days, but only if this is in writing in your lease and URLTA is different

 (see below).
 If your written lease does not state a notice period, then the general default in Tennessee is 30 days notice.
 Too many times I’ve seen an unfortunate landlord who is already out a month or two’s rent have to be told by a judge that their notice period was too short and they have to wait at least another 30 days.
 If you have an oral lease, you are in a world of trouble to start with, but the default notice period is going to be 30 days in Tennessee.
 URLTA areas have more extensive and complicated rules; For non-payment of rent or other monies required under the lease, the notice period is effectively 30 days (the tenant has 14 days to pay, so there is this strange period after 14 days where you can’t take action yet, but the tenant is past the notice period).
 However, if it is a breach that materially affects health and safety the notice can be 14 days, and also if the same breach has occurred within the last six months, the notice can be 14 days.
 So, if you gave a tenant notice of breach for non-payment of rent three months ago and they eventually came up with the rent, but they haven’t paid the current month, you can make the notice for 14 days.
 It’s a good idea to document in the 14 day notice the prior notice (save a copy, record the date given, etc.).
 Tenants may try to argue they are entitled to the Tennessee 30-day notice instead of the Tennessee 14-day notice if you don’t have records.
 Finally, there is a 3-day notice for extreme cases of property damage or violence; that’s a case where attorney advice is highly advisable to make sure you can make the 3 days stick.